Samizo-AITL/Rekiden/three_kingdoms/README.md

-# Rekiden Special Series – Three Kingdoms 三国志特別編
+# Rekiden Special Series – Three Kingdoms 三國志特別編

 This folder contains literary historical scenarios focused on key moments from the Three Kingdoms period, designed as reading-based educational content.